-I'm super happy with both projects and I'll be sure to post links soon (I'm still working on the websites).
+I'm super happy with both projects and especially the upcoming exhibition!
+Mark your calendars for Friday April 7th to attend the opening night exhibition of Clintel Steed at Fishtown Pop Up.
 Picasso is quoted as saying, "Inspiration exists, but it has to find you working."
 So friends, let's work!

 FRESH VINTAGE, ANTIQUE, MODERN AND CONTEMPORARY DESIGN NEWS

 clicking here and signing up for the newsletter.
 Packed with great images, antique show and flea market schedules, 1stdibs sales, fresh finds and so much more.
 Let's stay in touch.
 Get on the list and in the know!

 You know it's art when the check clears